hridaya423/hridaya423/README.md

 💻 Skilled in Python(Programming Language), Android Application Development, C/C++, Flask and Java .\
 📱 Experienced Android Developer
 ⚙️ Filled with the potential of converting ideas into working products.\
-✔ Interested in the field of Artificial Intelligence and Data Science.\
+✔ Interested in Artificial Intelligence and Data Science.\
-🔭 I’m currently working on a Flutter project and learning about Docker\
 📫 How to reach me: Visit my Website : <a href="https://hridaya423.github.io/">Hridaya Agrawal</a>

 ### Technical Skills